tylerchinen/seabank.github.io/index.md

    <p align="center"><img class="ui floated image" src="withoutdesktop.JPG" width="300"></p>
-   - If you wish to use **download zip**
-     - You will need to [unzip the file](https://www.windowscentral.com/how-zip-and-unzip-files-windows-10) to your location of choice.
+   - If you wish to use **download zip** you will need to [unzip the file](https://www.windowscentral.com/how-zip-and-unzip-files-windows-10) to your location of choice.
      -  Next you will need to open either *IntelliJ Idea* or *Visual Studio Code*

       <p align="center">